typelevel/skunk/modules/docs/src/main/paradox/reference/Sessions.md

 println(StartupMessage.DefaultConnectionParameters.map { case (k, v) => s"| `$k` | `$v` |" } .mkString("\n"))
 ```

-You may set arbitrary session parameters via the `connProps` property in your session initialization.
+You may set arbitrary session parameters via the `parameters` property in your session initialization.
 For example, to use with Amazon Redshift:

 ```scala mdoc:compile-only
 Session.single[IO](